-Profit or loss (a Profit or loss (after tax)
+Profit or loss (after tax)

-2021
+2021 2021

 S\$ S\$

 United States Dollar 18,123 14,997

 Indian Rupee 5,187 5,492

 A 5% strengthening of Singapore dollar against the foreign currency denominated balances as at the reporting date would increase profit or loss by the amounts shown below.
 A 5% weakening of Singapore dollar against the above currencies would have had equal but opposite effect on the above currencies to the amounts shown above.